TobogganDev/TobogganDev/README.md

 ## <img src="img/uk_flag.svg" height="30">

-* :clipboard: I’m Thomas, I’m 18 and I’m in my second year at IIM Digital School in La Défense
+* :clipboard: I’m Thomas, I’m 19 and I’m in my third year at IIM Digital School in La Défense

 * :telescope: I’d like to be a full-stack developer